CENOS-Platform/cenos-docs-antennas/docs/physics-overview.md

 In **Simulation Control** you need to select the frequency of your model, choose whether you want to enable **Sequential or Simultaneous excitation** of the defined ports and enable the **Parametric Study**.
 You can set one frequency, or do a **frequency sweep** to test your model for a whole range of frequencies.

+In the case that you are using multiple ports, you will also be able to select whether you want to use **sequential** or **simultaneous excitation**.

 <p align="center">

 ![Frequency Selection](assets/physics/3.png)

 </p>

+### Computation Settings

+You will also find **Computation Settings**, where you can select the **algorithm** to use:
+1. Fast.- It uses 2nd order mesh elements.
+2. Accurate.- It uses 3rd order mesh elements.
+This algorithm can provide more accurate results but will increase the computation time.

+You will find the definition of the **number of processes**.
+The value determined here defines the number of processes that will be **calculated in parallel**.
+This will help you to significantly **reduce your calculation time**!
+Note that this will increase the resource usage of your PC, so try to choose a value that is appropriate for what your computer can handle.

 <p align="center">